-There have been other significant changes to the major and minor requirements over time.
-However, since the requirements have not otherwise changed since Fall 2009, you will rarely have advisees who are subject to earlier requirements.
+There have been a few other significant changes to the major and minor requirements that may be relevant when advising students who have taken time away from Brandeis.
+Majors who entered Brandeis in Fall 2014 or later must satisfy the calculus requirement.
+(Prior to that, calculus was only a prerequisite for the intermediate theory courses.)
+For students who entered Brandeis in Fall 2012 or later, the introductory course requirements are Econ 10a and 20a rather than Econ 2a and 8b (now 28b).
+Since the requirements have not otherwise changed since Fall 2009, you will rarely have advisees who are subject to earlier requirements.
 Any questions regarding major or minor requirements for students who entered Brandeis before Fall 2009 can be directed to the Undergraduate Advising Head.

 The "Bible" with respect to requirements for all department programs is the University Bulletin.
-The requirements can also be found online on the Economics Department website (click on "Undergraduate" and then on "Overview" for the official Bulletin version or on "Advising Information" for advice aimed specifically at our students).
-This memo is intended to provide advisors with a somewhat more interpretive and user-friendly guide to our requirements.
-A separate "Advising Summary" gives a more concise list of the requirements for the department's programs.
+The requirements for the Economics major and minor can be accessed through the Economics Department website (click on "Undergraduate" and then on "Major and Minor Requirements" for the official Bulletin version or on "Advising Information" for advice aimed specifically at our students).
+This memo is intended to provide advisors with a more interpretive and user-friendly guide to our requirements.
+A separate "Advising Summary" gives a concise list of the requirements for the department's programs.

 There are two ways a student can declare a major or minor.
-Many students visit the Economics Office, talk about the program with the Undergraduate Advising Head, get his signature on the declaration form, and are then assigned an advisor by Leslie.
+Many students discuss the program with the Undergraduate Advising Head, get his/her signature on the declaration form, and are then assigned an advisor by Eliza.
 Other students will seek out an advisor first, have him/her sign the declaration form, and then obtain the Undergraduate Advising Head's signature.
-In the former case, you (as an advisor) will receive a copy of the declaration form, but you may only see the student later if and when he/she comes to you with questions about the program.
+In the former case, you (as an advisor) will receive a copy of the declaration form, but you may only see the student later if he/she comes to you with questions about the program.
 In the latter case, you will be involved in helping the student fill out the declaration form.
 That procedure is described below in the section labeled "The Mechanics of Declaring a Major or Minor."